Polynomial Neural Sheaf Diffusion: A Spectral Filtering Approach on Cellular Sheaves: Extensive and Additional Experiments

 \paragraph{Real-World Node-Classification Benchmarks.} For real-world experiments we use the standard node-classification benchmarks commonly adopted in the sheaf-learning and heterophily literature: \textsc{Texas}, \textsc{Wisconsin}, \textsc{Film}, \textsc{Squirrel}, \textsc{Chameleon}, \textsc{Cornell}, \textsc{Citeseer}, \textsc{PubMed}, and \textsc{Cora}.
 Below we briefly recall their construction.

-\textbf{WebKB (Cornell, Texas, Wisconsin).} Nodes correspond to webpages from the computer science departments of the respective universities, and edges are hyperlinks between pages.
+\emph{WebKB (Cornell, Texas, Wisconsin).} Nodes correspond to webpages from the computer science departments of the respective universities, and edges are hyperlinks between pages.
 Node features are bag-of-words representations of page content.
-The node labels distinguish different page types (e.g., student, project, course, staff, faculty). \begin{itemize} \item \textbf{WikipediaNetwork (Chameleon, Squirrel).} Nodes are Wikipedia pages and edges denote hyperlinks.
-Node features are derived from page content (e.g., informative nouns or bag-of-words).
-Labels denote page categories/roles, leading to notoriously heterophilous graphs. \item \textbf{Film / Actor.} In the \textsc{Film}/\textsc{Actor} graph, nodes correspond to actors and edges connect actors co-occurring on the same Wikipedia page or film.
-Node features are keyword-based descriptors; the task is multi-class node classification. \item \textbf{Citation graphs (Cora, Citeseer, PubMed).} Nodes represent scientific articles, edges encode citation relations.
-Node features are bag-of-words or standard pre-computed attributes.
-The task is to classify each article into a subject category. \end{itemize}
+The node labels distinguish different page types (e.g., student, project, course, staff, faculty). \begin{itemize} \item \emph{WikipediaNetwork (Chameleon, Squirrel).} Nodes are Wikipedia pages and edges denote hyperlinks, while the node features are derived from page content, and labels denote page categories/roles. \item \emph{Film.} In the \textsc{Film} graph, nodes correspond to actors and edges connect actors co-occurring on the same Wikipedia page or film.
+Node features are keyword-based descriptors, while the task is multi-class node classification. \item \emph{Citation graphs (Cora, Citeseer, PubMed).} Nodes represent scientific articles, edges encode citation relations.
+Node features are bag-of-words or standard pre-computed attributes, and the task is to classify each article into a subject category. \end{itemize}

+\emph{Filtered Wikipedia Heterophily Benchmarks and New Benchmark.} Platonov et al.~\cite{platonov2023critical} proposed filtered versions of the Wikipedia \textsc{Chameleon} and \textsc{Squirrel} datasets, after identifying some duplicate nodes in the original graphs, could induce train--test leakage and alter model rankings.
+The same work also introduces a new benchmark suite of larger and more diverse heterophilic graphs.
+Following their evaluation protocol, the datasets can be grouped according to the reported metric as follows:

+\begin{enumerate} \item \emph{Accuracy datasets: \textsc{Roman-Empire} and \textsc{Amazon-Ratings}.} \textsc{Roman-Empire} is constructed from the English Wikipedia article on the Roman Empire.
+Nodes correspond to words, while edges connect consecutive words or words linked by syntactic dependencies.
+Node features are word embeddings, and the task is to predict the syntactic role of each word.
+The graph is sparse, chain-like, and contains long-range structural dependencies. \textsc{Amazon-Ratings} is derived from an Amazon product co-purchasing network.
+Nodes are products, edges connect frequently co-purchased products, node features are obtained from product descriptions, and labels correspond to discretised product ratings.

+\item \emph{ROC-AUC datasets: \textsc{Minesweeper}, \textsc{Tolokers}, and \textsc{Questions}.} \textsc{Minesweeper} is a synthetic grid-based graph inspired by the Minesweeper game.
+Nodes are grid cells, edges connect neighbouring cells, and the task is to predict whether a cell contains a mine from partially masked local-count features. \textsc{Tolokers} is built from a crowdsourcing platform: nodes represent workers, edges connect workers who participated in the same task, node features describe worker profiles and task-performance statistics, and the goal is to predict whether a worker was banned in one of the projects. \textsc{Questions} is derived from a question-answering platform.
+Nodes are users, edges connect users when one answered another user's question, node features are based on user descriptions, and the task is to predict whether a user remains active on the platform. \end{enumerate}